“The computer-game industry has become the interactive-entertainment industry.”

 The push to move their games to consoles also cost Sierra in the more literal sense of dollars and cents, and in the end they got absolutely no return for their investment.
 Some of the porting projects, like the one on which Corey worked, were abandoned when the target hardware proved itself not up to the task of running games designed for cutting-edge personal computers.
 Others were rendered moot when the entire would-be consumer-electronics category of multimedia set-top boxes for the living room — a category that included CD-i, CDTV, 3DO, and VIS — flopped one and all.
 (Radio Shack employees joked that the VIS acronym stood for “Virtually Impossible to Sell.”)
 In the end, King’s Quest VI never came out in any versions except those for personal computers.
 Ken Williams’s dream of conquering the living room, like that of conquering the radio waves, would never come to fruition.

 The money Sierra wasted on the fruitless porting projects were far from the only financial challenge they faced at the dawn of the CD era in gaming.
-For all that everyone at the company had chafed against the restrictions of floppy disks, those same restrictions had, by capping the amount of audiovisual assets one could practically include in a game, acted as a restraint on escalating development budgets.
+Although everyone at the company had chafed against the restrictions of floppy disks, those same restrictions had, by capping the amount of audiovisual assets one could practically include in a game, acted as a restraint on escalating development budgets.
 With CD-ROM, all bets were off in terms of how big a game could become.
 Sierra felt themselves to be in a zero-sum competition with the rest of their industry to deliver ever more impressive, ever more “cinematic” games that utilized the new storage medium to its full potential.
 The problem, of course, was that such games cost vastly more money to make.

 It was a classic chicken-or-the-egg conundrum.
 Ken Williams was convinced that games had the potential to appeal to a broader demographic and thus sell in far greater numbers than ever before in this new age of CD-ROM.
 Yet to reach that market he first had to pay for the development of these stunning new games.
 Therein lay the rub.
 If this year’s games cost less to make but also come with a much lower sales cap than next year’s games, the old financial model — that of using the revenue generated by this year’s games to pay for next year’s — doesn’t work anymore.
 Yet to scale back one’s ambitions for next year’s games means to potentially miss out on the greatest gold rush in the history of computer gaming to date.